intel-otcak/test/README.md

 version, and create a source tree (using git clone or by downloading a tar-ball).
 In the top level of the kernel source tree, copy the patches directory from the ProductionKernelQuilts github project.
-Then use "quilt push -a" to apply the quilt.
+Then use "`quilt push -a`" to apply the quilt.

 Please see "[man quilt](http://linux.die.net/man/1/quilt)" for more information about the quilt command.